rwynn/monstache-site/src/advanced.md

 ```

 Given the above the following snippet sets up a parent-child relationship in Elasticsearch based on the
-incoming documents from MongoDB and updates the ns (namespace) from test.company to company in elasticsearch
+incoming documents from MongoDB and updates the ns (namespace) from test.company to company in Elasticsearch

 ```
 [[script]]